The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 - Sexually-active women are advised to take birth control while taking spironolactone, because of the risk of birth defects

-- Spironolactone must be continually taken in order to be effective
+- Spironolactone must be continually taken to be effective

 Lower doses of spironolactone are initially advised due to the impact the drug can have on the body's salts, like potassium.
 Even though the diuretic is known as one that spares potassium in the body, those patients taking higher doses of the drug may have blood tests completed to ensure their electrolytes are at the proper levels.